ImperatorStorm/gluon/CONTRIBUTING.md

 ## Licensing & DCO

-QSL is licensed under [Apache 2.0][LICENSE], and have a [Developer Certificate of Origin (DCO)][DCO] which you need to agree with to contribute.
+Gluon is licensed under [Apache 2.0][LICENSE], and have a [Developer Certificate of Origin (DCO)][DCO] which you need to agree with to contribute.
 Commit author may be sufficient, but [a sign-off can be added too](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s), and legal names are not required for privacy reasons.

 ### License Headers

-Every Java source file in QSL has a license header with a copyright notice that keeps track of its creation date and last modification date.
+Every Java source file in Gluon has a license header with a copyright notice that keeps track of its creation date and last modification date.

 Two gradle tasks are dedicated to them: